-Kindergarten and elementary aged students are in the “grammar stage.”
+PreK-5th grade students are in the grammar stage.
 They are naturally inclined to absorb the basic knowledge of each subject.
 For example, core grammar skills include knowledge of dates and events.
 Math grammar incorporates basic math facts, including hands-on manipulatives and reinforcing of core concepts.
 Children at this age absorb everything from core academics to jingles on commercials and the names of breakfast cereals.
 By teaching with “the grain of the child,” a solid foundation of the grammar of both language and math provides the basis for a lifetime of learning.

 Students experience the culmination of their classical education in the Rhetoric stage.
 By building on the grammar stage of learning information and the logic stage of understanding how that information is related, they now are able to form opinions and decisions and begin to express those ideas persuasively through writing and speaking.
 The rhetoric stage is the capstone of the classical model, producing students who are not only able to think critically, but to influence and persuade others, creating culture-changers.

 A distinction of Heritage’s approach to classical education is the recognition that students develop through all the stages described by Dorothy Sayers.
 Younger students not only learn facts but also reason.
 They are expected to write about what they have learned.
 Older students continue to add new, more complex, factual information to their store of knowledge.